 It’s unlikely that the State Pension will be enough on its own to live off.
-If you’re eligible for the full New State Pension, you’ll have an annual income of just over £9,600.
-Research by an independent body called the Pensions and Lifetime Savings Association found that just over £20,000 per year is needed for a ‘moderate’ retirement for an individual (this amount includes the full New State Pension).
-With an income of £20,000 per year, you could afford one foreign holiday, along with a short UK break each year.
-You would also have around £50 per week to spend on eating out/other leisure activities.
+If you’re eligible for the full New State Pension, you’ll have an annual income of just over £10,600.
+Research by an independent body called the Pensions and Lifetime Savings Association found that just over £23,000 per year is needed for a ‘moderate’ retirement for an individual (this amount includes the full New State Pension).
+With an income of £23,000 per year, you could afford one foreign holiday, along with a short UK break each year.
+You would also have around £74 per week to spend on food/ eating out.
 Plus, you could also replace your car every 10 years and have some money left over for decorating costs.

 To achieve an income of £23,000 in retirement, you’ll need to have some additional provisions in place on top of your State Pension.